 }

-Optimized Bubble Sort
+Optimized Bubble Sort Algorithm

-In the above code, all possible comparisons are made even if the array is already sorted.
-It increases the execution time.
+In the above algorithm, all the comparisons are made even if the array is already sorted.

 Algorithm for optimized bubble sort is

-Optimized Bubble Sort Examples
+Optimized Bubble Sort in Python, Java, and C/C++

-# Optimized bubble sort in python
+# Optimized Bubble sort in Python

 def bubbleSort(array):